emacsmirror/brf/README.md

 current line.
 * Yanked text is inserted in line or column mode, if that's how it was marked.
+* Text in Line or Column mode can be stored and recalled from registers, as well as the kill-ring.

 | Key         | Action                        |
 |-------------|-------------------------------|